-A brief summary is provided here to help users understand each file format and its compatibility as well as to quickly get started:
+A brief summary of each format is provided here to help users understand each file format and its compatibility as well as to quickly get started:

 CSV format: A plain text file containing structured comma separated values.
 The file is suitable for usage with statistics packages, for processing with various programming languages, etc.